Has your child been diagnosed with Autism or Autism Spectrum Disorder (ASD) or Aspergers?

 Many therapists recommend large dose supplements of Vitamin B, Vitamin C, Zinc and Fish oil.
 Casein free and Gluten free diets have also been suggested by many.
 Please consult your physician before making any dietary modifications.

-CEASE therapy was developed by Dutch physician Tinus Smits who was looking for a way to help children with autism.
+CEASE therapy is a form of homeopathy treatment for autism, which was developed by Dutch physician Tinus Smits who was looking for a way to help children with autism.
 CEASE stands for Complete Elimination Autism Spectrum Expression and Dr. Smits helped well over 300 children with Autism prior to his death in 2010.
 While his method was originally designed for children with autism, Dr. Smits and those that he trained have experienced success treating a number of conditions including MS, Chronic Fatigue, allergies, ear infections, hyperactivity, and detoxification.

 It is a combination of Isotherapy (a form of Homeopathy) and Orthomolecular medicine (nutritional supplements in therapeutic doses to nourish the brain and restore proper intestinal function, esp supplements of Vitamin C, Vitamin B, Zinc, Omega 3 Fatty acids).
 In Dr. Smits experience, autism is an accumulation of different causes and about 70% is due to vaccines, 25% to toxic medication and other toxic substances, 5% to some diseases.
 With isotherapy, a form of homeopathy using the causative substances themselves in homeopathic preparation, the toxic imprints can be erased.